 I see my world with new lenses.
 I slow down, breath deeper, drink in the beauty of life and the vivacity of the people around me.

 I see that we’re all in our own stories, with the Gospel playing out in different ways in our lives.
 Pain never immediately seems to reflect Gospel, but when we step back, when we give ourselves the gift of time and persevering, new life is visible.
-Green breaks through the lifeless, brown, dirt-like tapestry of our pain.
+Green weaves itself into the lifeless, brown, dirt-like tapestry of our pain.
 We may not see it in this life, but this life is fleeting and dull compared to the glory of the one to come.

 I also see that glory seems so far away when we long to hold someone who lives there.
 We rightly long more desperately for this place, this state of being that’s promised to us, but surviving the bleak midwinter of trauma and tragedy and pain cripples a heart.
 It breaks you.

 “I wasn’t built for this!” she said to me.
 This mama who just lost her baby.